BitLayZzz/Backend_Dev_LS/README.md

-This is a repository containing my exercises for the Programming and BackendDevelopment portion of the Core Curriculum at Launch School.
+This is a repository containing my exercises for the Programming and Backend Development portion of the Core Curriculum at Launch School.
 All the exercises are separated by Course and then by lesson.
 I hope some of you will find some of these exercises helpful.